 Map out the key criteria for your ideal role

-Prior to commencing your job search, it is really beneficial to map out what you want from your next role, including all of the following:
+Prior to commencing your job search, it’s really beneficial to map out what you want from your next role, including all of the following:

-If you map these out before you start job searching then you will know what you might be compromising on if you do get a job offer.
+If you map these out before you start job searching then you’ll know what you might be compromising on if you do get a job offer.
 Too many people accept a job for the money or the location without really thinking through whether their other needs are met.

 Prepare an impressive resume